 SD DOE is part of the WIDA (World-Class Instructional Design and Assessment), a consortium of states dedicated to the design and implementation of high standards and equitable educational opportunities for English learners.
 SD DOE utilizes research studies, educator resources, and training resources to help meet legal and program requirements for ELs.
 School systems and educators have a legal responsibility to provide for the needs of English Learners.
 They also have the educational responsibility of ensuring that every child can achieve the level of knowledge and skills they need to be productive citizens who participate in all areas of our society.

-If Limited English Proficiency (LEP) is suspected, the school must identify and test the students.
+If Limited English Proficiency (EL) is suspected, the school must identify and test the students.

 If there is at least one EL student, the school must use a well thought out pedagogic approach based on sound educational practice and theory for each and every student.